Wiktoria-23/Virtual_world_java/README.md

 ## Details
 <p align="justify">
-  Project is implemented in Java with use of Swing library.
+  The project is implemented in Java using of Swing library.
 Each organism type is represented on board by different square color.
-Information about events during each turn is displayed next to the board.
-User can save and load the progress of simulation from file.
-Moreover, player can add new organism at any time to the board by clicking free place on the board.
+Events occuring during each turn are displayed next to the board.
+The user can save and load the simulation progress from a file.
+Additionaly, the player can add new organisms to the board at any time by clicking on a free space on the board.
 </p>